 Developing many innovative savings and loan products including Premier and FREE checking accounts and Saf-T-Line, Saf-T-Net, Saf-T-Builder Loan products with one of the lowest APR’s and repayment requirements in the area.

 Our history reflects our determination to bring to you, our present and potential members the best financial products available in the Amarillo marketplace.
-This determination is more clearly expressed in our Mission Statement which reads, “ACFCU is dedicated to providing superior financial services to its member-owners in a caring, professional way.”
+This determination is more clearly expressed in our Mission Statement which reads, “Make financial dreams a reality.”

 We invite you to take the opportunity to review the many products and services we offer and challenge you to find any better.
 We promise you the best and stand behind our promise.